Mahendradeokar/invox/README.md

      pnpm run dev
      ```

-   - To run a specific app only (client or API):
+   - To run a specific app only:

      ```bash
      pnpm run dev --filter=invox-client